ayo-ajayi/ayo-ajayi/README.md

 🌐 **Backend Development**:

 - **Passion**: A zeal for server-side engineering.
-- **Code Quality**: Committed to crafting clean, secure, and maintainable code with proper dependency injection and strict adherence to software best practices.
+- **Code Quality**: Committed to crafting clean, secure, and maintainable code with proper dependency injection and a strict adherence to software best practices.
 - **Skill Enhancement**: Engaging with cloud technologies, with a particular interest in Kubernetes and AWS.

 ---